 The Platinum Card® 75,000 Bonus Points Offer

 The bonus points offer for The Platinum Card® definitely helps keep it in contention with its fiercest premium card competitors – the Chase Sapphire ReserveSM (our favorite) and Citi Prestige® cards.
 The long-running offer has been for 40,000 bonus points, worth $400 in Travel redemption.
 Special offers in the past have been anywhere from 60,000 to 100,000 bonus points.
-Right now, you can find a 75,000 bonus points offer directly through the American Express website, worth an awesome $750 in travel.
+Your particular offer will likely depend on the current promotion for your region.

-You won’t find the offer through third party blogs or credit card markets, or by clicking through from the Google Ads.
+Usually you won’t find the best offer through third party blogs or credit card markets, or by clicking through from the Google Ads.
 You’re also not guaranteed to find the offer every time you go to the American Express website either.
 But, it’s definitely a trend with American Express that the best offers are usually found by going directly through their site.

 If you get to take advantage of the 75,000 bonus points offer, you’ll have to spend $5,000 on purchases on your new Card in your first 3 months to earn the points.
 Book flights with your points directly with airlines or with American Express Travel and these bonus points will be worth $750.
 Redeeming your points towards Uber rides will also get you the same value, if you’re up for taking that route.

 You have other options of redemption, but at a lower value:

 |Shopping on Amazon||.7 cents|